Kisha-net/Python_Love/README.md

 # Python_Love
-Getting to work with python #django
+On my Journey to Getting to work with python #django